Becoming A Creator

 What happens if I'm accepted?

 As listed above, creators are required to complete a W-9 for US residents or a W-8BEN for International creators.
 We also will include a Merchant Agreement to review.
 Please fill out these forms and return them to us near the completion of your first content pack.
-We will then prepare a Publisher Page for you to upload and tag your content, and an invitation to our Marketplace Creator Mailing List and Slack.
+We will then prepare a Publisher Page for you to upload and tag your content, and an invitation to our Marketplace Creator Mailing List and Discord.
 All Marketplace items go through an upload and approval process which is detailed in further Marketplace documentation.

 Can I sell full adventures / modules / games?